snaztoz/kaba/README.md

 ## Next Goals

-Current priority:
+Current priorities:

-1. Control flow support (such as loop).
+0. Better type system.
-2. Support for other data types, such as string.
+1. Support for other data types, such as array and string.

 ## Attention

-1. All statements must be terminated with semicolon (`;`).
+* All statements must be terminated with either a semicolon (`;`) or right brace (`}`) (in case of conditional branch and loop block).

 ## License